-Calculation of minimum wall thickness of a given pipeline diameter and selection of actual thickness is one of the most important basic design considerations for any pipeline projects.
+Calculation of the minimum wall thickness of a given pipeline diameter and selection of actual thickness is one of the most important basic design considerations for any pipeline project.
 This is one of the basic activities that is performed at the initial stages of any detailed design project.
 In this article, the pipeline wall thickness calculation methodology will be explained for a liquid pipeline of 10-inch diameter (API 5L-Gr X52, 10.75-inch OD, Design Pressure=78 Bar-g, Design Temp=60 Deg.
 C) with a sample example.

 Criteria for Minimum Pipeline Wall Thickness Calculation